 Shareholders whose share ownership is directly registered in the shareholders' register of the Company must receive the convening notice by regular mail, unless they have accepted to receive it through other means (i.e., electronically).
-In addition, all materials relating to a general meeting of shareholders must be made available on the website of ArcelorMittal from the first date of publication of the convening notice.

-The Shareholders' Rights Law abolished the blocking period and introduced the record date system into Luxembourg law.
+In addition, all materials relating to a general meeting of shareholders must The Shareholders' Rights Law abolished the blocking period and introduced the record date system into Luxembourg law.
 As set out in the Articles of Association, the record date applicable to ArcelorMittal is the 14th day at midnight before the general meeting date.
 Only the votes of shareholders who are shareholders of the Company on the record date will be taken into account, regardless of whether they remain shareholders on the general meeting date.
 Shareholders who intend to participate in the general meeting must notify the Company at the latest on the date indicated in the convening notice of their intention to participate (by proxy or in person).

 Ordinary general meetings of shareholders.
 At an ordinary general meeting of shareholders there is no quorum requirement and resolutions are adopted by a simple majority, irrespective of the number of shares represented.
 Ordinary general meetings deliberate on any matter that does not require the convening of an extraordinary general meeting.

 Based on an amendment voted by the extraordinary general meeting of shareholders on May 10, 2017, the Articles of Association provide that the annual general meeting of shareholders is held each year within six months from the end of the previous financial year at the Company's registered office or at any other place in the Grand Duchy of Luxembourg as determined by the Board of Directors and indicated in the convening notice.